 Usually Boston cream pie has a vanilla cream filling between those spongy vanilla layers of cake.
 Therefore, you are probably wondering why I chose to make a chocolate filling that requires no eggs.
-The reason is I was trying to conserve the remaining eggs that I have for other recipes since eggs in my area have become hard to find in our local store just like toilet paper and tissues.
+The reason is I was trying to conserve the remaining eggs that I have for other recipes since eggs in my area have become more expensive lately.

 Boston Cream Pie Dessert Waffles Recipe

 - Waffle Batter:

 - 2-1/2 cups of milk

 - 4 tablespoons of sugar

 - 4 cups of milk

 - 2/3 cup of unsweetened cocoa